ClearCalcs/custom-diagram-boilerplate/docs/interactive-diagram-test-runner.md

 ## Introduction

-The Test Runner allows visualizing the custom interactive diagram and how it responds to each function that is user implemented such as `render`, `initialize`, `params` and `dimensions`.
+The Test Runner allows visualisation of the custom interactive diagram and how it responds to each function that is user implemented such as `render`, `initialize`, `params` and `dimensions`.
 It enables quick, iterative development of the custom diagram in an environment that mimics the ClearCalcs app for maximum compatibility when it is deployed in a real calculator.

 It allows this compatibility by running the diagram code within a fake ClearCalcs app that has the same capabilities and restrictions.
-It can be used to test the diagram is:
+The following diagram functionality may be tested:

--   initial visual state.
+-   renders initial visual state without parameters
--   visual state after render.
+-   updates visual state after render() called
--   expected parameters
+-   returns expected parameters after params() called
--   reported dimensions
+-   reports its own dimensions after dimensions() called
--   error responses
+-   returns error response when timing out or throwing an error.

 ![Screenshot of the Test Runner](_media/quick-start-guide/testing-server.png)